About Dominic's Astronomy Images

 • Astrophotography archive – A searchable online database of amateur astronomical images, developed in collaboration with the British Astronomical Association.

-As of December 2022, the archive contains over 65,000 images, searchable by object, object type, date, etc. The BAA's archives go back many decades and we are working to digitise many of the older images and glass plates, with the aim of documenting how amateur astronomy has changed through the 20th century.
+As of September 2024, the archive contains over 80,000 images, searchable by object, object type, date, etc. The BAA's archives go back many decades and we are working to digitise many of the older images and glass plates, with the aim of documenting how amateur astronomy has changed through the 20th century.

 In addition to the BAA's archive, I also maintain a much smaller personal archive of my own astrophotography.